F2P-Entertainment/Building-Procedure/README.md

 - Group assets and parts together in folders.
 Attempt to group them at the smallest, yet reasonable level possible (A folder for a room is good.
 An individual folder for every part in a room is not).

+Below is an example of the map shown (
++ Environment (Entire Map, organized based on location)
+  + Areas: Divide the map into large areas.
+For instance, the above map can be divided to Hill, Left Slope, Right Slope, Central Pool, Rock Path.
+    + Subarea: Add if applicable.
+Used for dividing significant features within an area.
+For instance, the “houses” should be separated out from “Right Slope”
+      + Specific Area: Used for further separating smaller group units.
+Use numbers where appropriate.
+For instance, each house will have their own “House” folder,         such as “House1”
+          - Specific Thing: Used as the group for parts.
+Use numbers where appropriate.
+For instance, parts for a bookcase will be put under “bookcase1”
++ Scriptable (Gameplay, organized based on features):
+  + Features: Divide the map’s features that use scripts into different groups.
+For instance, Teleporters, Doors,etc.
+   + Feature Areas: Add if applicable.
+Used to divide similar features that appear through the map into areas of significance.
+For instance, the “Doors” will be          divided into “Left Slope”
+      - Specific features: Used for further dividing scripted features into individualized groups.
+For instance, “House 1, 2, 3”

 - In general, group interior builds (ex. inside a house, spaceship) according to rooms;
 group exterior builds (islands, villages, parks) according to distinctive areas of the map.